 The Second Wave

-Part aging room, part pub, the Cascade Brewing Barrel House is a 7,100-square-foot (660 sq m) emporium of beer that launched in 2010 and quickly gained attention for its distinct specialty sour beers.
-Every Tuesday at 6 p.m. they tap a new barrel, and their expansive patio is a favorite destination on summer evenings.
+Part aging room, part pub, the Cascade Brewing Barrel House is a 7,100-square-foot (660 sq m) emporium of beer that launched in 2010 and quickly gained attention for the excellent sour beer on offer.
+A live barrel is tapped every other Tuesday at 6 p.m., and their expansive patio is a favorite destination on summer evenings.

 Portland Beers by Style